eea/CLMS_Production_System/09_Monitoring_and_Logging/README.md

 # Monitoring and Logging
-CLC+ Logger based on Python
+Python based logger and Grafana configurations

 ---